OWASP/owasp-mastg/Document/0x06g-Testing-Network-Communication.md

 ### iOS App Transport Security

 [App Transport Security (ATS)](https://developer.apple.com/library/content/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html "Information Property List Key Reference: Cocoa Keys") is a set of security checks that the operating system enforces when making connections with [NSURLConnection](https://developer.apple.com/reference/foundation/nsurlconnection "API Reference NSURLConnection"), [NSURLSession](https://developer.apple.com/reference/foundation/urlsession "API Reference NSURLSession") and [CFURL](https://developer.apple.com/reference/corefoundation/cfurl-rd7 "API Reference CFURL") to public hostnames.
-ATS is enabled by default for applications build on iOS 9 and above.
+ATS is enabled by default for applications targeting iOS 9 and above.

 ATS is enforced only when making connections to public hostnames.
 Therefore any connection made to an IP address, unqualified domain names or TLD of .local is not protected with ATS.